Loring Hospital Sleep Studies

 PSG consists of collecting information about movements, breathing, heart rate, snoring and other events during a sleep study.
 This is typically done overnight, but may be done during daytime hours if patient is a shift-worker or sleeps during the day.

 Multiple Sleep Latency (MSLT)

 MSLT assesses your level of daytime sleepiness.
 MSLTs are often recommended for potential Narcolepsy and are usually done during the day (following an all-night sleep study).
 Patients are screened during five 20-minute nap sessions, approximately 2 hours apart.
 Between naps you will be asked to stay awake.

 MWT is designed to assess your level of daytime alertness.
 An MWT will show whether you are able to stay awake for a certain amount of time.
 This type of sleep study will be conducted in a dim, quiet room and you will be asked to sit peacefully for 40 minutes for each trial.

-Upon referral from your doctor, the Sleep Disorders Center will contact you to set up your appointment.
+Upon referral from your doctor, Loring's Sleep Department will contact you to set up your appointment.
 You will receive a questionnaire and information packet to complete at home to save you time prior to your evaluation.